Guide: The Sangre de Cristo Range Traverse

 From Music Pass, head NW on the ridge towards Marble Mountain.
 The forest will give way to open tundra, then talus.
 The atmosphere feels extremely alien and it’s impossible to ignore the incredible peaks in front of you, many of which you’ll be summiting.
 Perhaps the best photo of the entire range can be taken from the summit of Marble Mountain.

 Continue down from Marble’s summit.
 The ridge will start out wide with little technical problems, but soon will become very difficult as it wraps to the west, then southwest.
-An unnamed, unmapped mystery trail will appear on the south side, which will assist you in getting near the summit of Milwaukee Peak.
+An unnamed, unmapped mystery trail will appear on the south side, assisting you in getting near the summit of Milwaukee Peak.
 Trust the trail as it switchbacks around.

-Milwaukee’s summit will be passed to the north and is worth a visit (Class 4), although it is technically a bonus peak.
+Milwaukee’s summit will be passed to the north and is worth a quick visit (Class 4), although it is technically a bonus peak.
 A lingering snowfield usually loiters around here as well.
+Take advantage of it, if you do not see snow on the route itself.

 Continue on the Mystery Trail for as long as it stays near the ridgeline, or start scrambling the ridgeline itself west.
-The knife-edge scrambling here is very fun and makes for a good warmup.
+The knife-edge scrambling here is very fun and makes for a good warmup for the perils ahead.

 Warmup is over.
 Broken Hand Peak will be your next goal, and the climbing here is serious.